 Great for small areas (lower lashline) or for making very defined crease-cuts.
 I also use to assist in smudging liner and a clean one to work feathering out concealer on small blemishes.

-The reviews do not lie.
+Oh why oh why didn't I find out about this brush sooner?
+Like before I'd already invested in a dozen different eye-lining brushes that can't hold a candle to this gem?The reviews do not lie.
 If you want the absolute best brush for lining - especially with gel liners - this is the baby for you.
 The way the bristles are cut is the secret to its success.
 First of all, they are layered in a wedge shape so that you end up with a paper-thin edge, for ultra-fine lining.
 AND, the shape of the whole brush-head is key because it is rounded on the 2 sides, which means you can drag the brush in either direction for smooth, perfect lines.
 It is a stroke of genius & I am kicking myself for only having purchased one.

 I use this brush solely for concealer application and so far so good!
 It allows really precise application (i use this for small areas - its not good for larger areas such as undereye).
 Its stiff enough to allow precision but not too stiff it is scratchy.
 I also use a larger concealer brush (194) for blending and larger areas (like undereye).
 Woul recommend both of them!